 Rashly Stephen convinced wife Catherine to sell their empty nest in 2016 to buy Kwozzimoto – a seven-metre motorhome in London.
 Tugga’s Mob was her annoying companion through a dozen countries, 33,000 kilometres and a hundred campsites.
 The keyboard pounding was banished to the awning for the rewrites.

 The freedom and fun of fiction was a revelation after 40 years in journalism.
 The power to deal with evil and injustice – in a literary sense – was intoxicating.
 The manuscript ideas flowed.
 A new nest was purchased.
-The body count on Stephen John's battered laptop in the attic is climbing.
+The body count on Steve's battered laptop in the attic is climbing.